sybrew/the-seo-framework/readme.txt

 * **Added:**
 	/
 	* TODO Social image fallback selection.
-	* TODO Added Social Image URL for Posts upload with notification whether it's actually being used.
+	* Added Social Image URL for Posts upload.
+		* This image can get manually resized and cropped on upload to abide to Facebook's Open Graph standards.
+			* This resizer shows you Facebook's prefered dimensions by default.
+			* This resizer always crops the images in order to have a maximum size of 1500px width/height.
+		* This image is used for Facebook (Open Graph) and Twitter and has the highest priority of output, over other found images.
+		* This image also works on custom post types.
+		* There's a built-in feature that prevents duplicated output with WooCommerce gallery images.
+Enjoy!
 	* The Authorized Presence (Knowledge Graph) now outputs its script regardless of social sites being filled in.
 This means that the logo is always used, if present, and that the organization/person type and name will always be highlighted.
 	* [Google's Social Profile Links](https://developers.google.com/search/docs/data-types/social-profile-links), this is the same as the previously named "Knowledge Graph"; but that brand has been expanded to cover more grounds.
 		* These settings have been moved to the Schema metabox.
 The Schema settings cover the [Knowledge Graph](https://www.google.com/intl/bn/insidesearch/features/search/knowledge.html).
-	/
 	* Site Logo detection!
 Brought to you in WordPress 4.5.
 		* Only when the theme supports it.
 You can upload one through the customizer (Site Identity).
 			* You'll also be notified on its support at the Schema Settings metabox "Presence" tab.